Net-Zero Building Codes in Canada: Understanding the 2025 Changes

 These codes are a cornerstone of Canada’s long-term climate strategy.

-National Building Code Updates
+National Net-Zero Building Codes Updates

 The National Building Code of Canada (NBCC) is introducing Net-Zero Energy Ready (NZER) tiers between 2025 and 2028.